 Recently, I got to spend a few days in Düsseldorf and Cologne.
-Here is my take on these two cities and Germany.
+Here is my take on Germany, its social differences, and the cities I got to visit.

-Generally speaking, Germany can be slightly more expensive than France, excepted for food.
+Generally speaking, Germany can be slightly more expensive than France, excepted for food and drinks.
+Housing in Berlin is also much cheaper than Paris.
 Supermakets are really affordable everywhere.
 Same goes for restaurants.
 However, note that tipping is still a thing in Germany, as opposed to France where hardly anybody tips.

 Travelling to western Germany from France can be done by riding a train, usually Thalys.
 Quite pricey but very convenient.
+Farther parts can be reached via cheap flights.

 One funny fact - and sometimes irritating: not many businesses accept credit/debit cards,they tend to favor cash.
 Be prepared!